Ethical Practice

 Nivoda continues to innovate and embrace new initiatives to ensure ethical practices of the diamond supply chain remain at the heart of its operations.

-Diamond Timelapse is a mine-to-market tracking initiative where you can find the full tracking history of diamonds like the Pear 2.22ct G VVS2 diamond in the video.
+Diamond Timelapse is a mine-to-market tracking initiative where you can find the full tracking history of diamonds including mine of origin, rough sorting, rough planning, laser cutting, polishing, quality control and certification.

 Canadamark